Karthik-Vishal03/Brain-tumor/README.md

-# 🧠 Brain Tumor Detection
+# 🧠 Brain Tumor Detection and Classification

 This project deals with the **detection and classification of different types of brain tumors** using MRI images.
 It employs deep learning models (CNN and VGG16) and uses **Streamlit** to create an interactive web interface for predictions.